How do you cope when your spouse is unemployed? What is a spouse supposed to do—actually, both spouses?

 With the insight of a seasoned teacher, He is driving you to question your own wisdom so that you will let go of your understanding and rest in His.
 And with the skill of the world’s best counselor, God is showing you the delusions of your control so that you will take comfort in His rule.
 With the gentleness of a faithful friend He is facing you toward the inadequacies of your own righteousness so that you find hope in Him.

 “When you are tired and uncomfortable because you have been called to live with someone who is not like you, what you tell yourself about what you are going through is very important.
 It is in this moment that you must preach to yourself the theology of uncomfortable grace (See Romans 5; James 1; and 1 Peter 1), because when you do, you begin to be less resistant and more appreciative, and you are on your way to forging a marriage of unity, understanding, and love.”

-“My husband has been unemployed for almost two years, and I confess that I have been more like a shrewish hag than a shrine of encouragement.
-In seeing this ugliness in me I’ve been able to go to the Lord and become transformed by the renewing of my mind which is really what walking with Christ is all about.
+“My husband has been unemployed for almost two years.
+I confess that I have been more like a shrewish hag than a shrine of encouragement.
+In seeing this ugliness in me I’ve been able to go to the Lord and become transformed.
+There is a renewing of my mind, which is really what walking with Christ is all about.

-“What it is doing for my husband is between Him and the Lord and I’m learning to keep taking it to Him over and over and over again until I am transformed into His image.
-I sure make a lot of trips to Him through all this and through it all He provides all we need.
+“What it is doing for my husband is between Him and the Lord.
+I’m learning to keep taking it to Him over and over again until I’m transformed into His image.
+I sure make a lot of trips to Him through all this, and through it all He provides all we need.

 “So, my female friends —lose the mommy act with your man.
 Take your woes to Christ —He has what you need.
 And don’t feel bad about bugging the Lord —He doesn’t mind a bit and you can’t hurt His feelings.
 You’ll walk away a new creature.
 Kumbaya, friends, Kumbaya.”